llamnuds/wskr/README.md

 ```

-## MANDATORY PARAMETER - What to do...
+## MANDATORY PARAMETER - Tell WSKr what to do.
 You must have one, and only one, of these.
 *(But do NOT use = after any of these.)*
 ```